AnnetteAmbriz/Annette-Portfolio-Site/README.md

 * **Annette Ambriz** - *Initial work*

 Hi!
-My name is Annette, as apparent here on the title of my header component.
+My name is Annette.

 I set out to create a dynamic Single Page Web Application to use as full-stack personal website - using React.js